Get exclusive member benefits & effect social change. Join Today

 The risks of the IFX test are minimal.
 They are common to most blood tests.
 Potential risks include:

 A negative result indicates that no abnormal Ig is present.
 With a negative result, you may not need additional testing.

 Positive results from the test indicate the presence of abnormal Ig.
 This may suggest the existence of an underlying health condition, such as:

-In some patients, positive results may not indicate an underlying problem.
-A small percentage of patients have low levels of monoclonal antibodies for no known reason.
-These patients do not develop any health problems.
+In some people, positive results may not indicate an underlying problem.
+A small percentage of people have low levels of monoclonal antibodies for no known reason.
+These people do not develop any health problems.
 This condition is known as “monoclonal gammopathy of unknown significance” or MGUS.

 Written by: Darla Burke

 Medically reviewed on: Nov 09, 2017: Daniel Murrell, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.